buildpacks/spec/buildpack.md

 - Whether the layer directory in `<layers>/<layer>/` should be available to the app (via the `launch` boolean).
 - Whether the layer directory in `<layers>/<layer>/` should be available to subsequent buildpacks (via the `build` boolean).
 - Whether and how the layer directory in `<layers>/<layer>/` should be persisted to subsequent builds of the same OCI image (via the `cache` boolean).

-This section does not apply to the Development Setup phase, which does not generate an OCI image.

 #### Launch Layers